01Understand How Your Money Gets to Your Bank Account

 Another reason that your money may not be available is because the bank put a hold on your bank account.
 The bank may put a hold if the check is for a large amount, it is an insurance check, or it a check from out of state.

-Remember, the larger the check, the more risk the bank is at when it gives you immediate access to the funds.
+Remember, the larger the check, the more risk the bank takes on when it gives you immediate access to the funds.
 Most checks take a few days to process, but the bank allows you to access the money because most checks do clear.
 However, if you have an exceptionally large check, it may not clear immediately.

 04Monitor for Bank Mix Ups

 Occasionally, you may not have the money available to you because of a mix-up with the bank.
+A good way to look out for this is to monitor your account daily.
 When you make a deposit, it should show up in your account history, even if the funds are not immediately available to you.

 There are times when the money may accidentally be posted to the wrong account.
 When this happens, there will not be a record of the deposit when you access your account online.